GuestMeNot/Creative-Thoughts/OpinionatedDataQueries.md

 ### Opinionated Data Queries

+[WIP - currently this is very simplified.
+There is much more functionality to be added]

 In CRUD applications many queries can be represented by metadata.
 If the metadata value is present, the a [Search Argument or (SARG)](https://www.sqlconsulting.com/archives/understanding-search-arguments/) can be generated and attached to a database query.